serlesen/fullstack-crud/README.md

-# CRUD Application made with Spring Boot and Angular
+# CRUD Application made with Spring Boot and React

 ## Backend

-The backend is made with the latest Spring Boot version, Java 17, JPA and a Postgres access.
+The backend is made with the Spring Boot version 3.2.2, Java 21, JPA and a Postgres access.

 I've also added Mapstruct and Lombok as code generators to create the mappers and builders.